score-p/scorep_binding_python/README.md

 # Citing

-If you publish some work using the python bindings, we would appriciate, if you could cite the following paper:
+If you publish some work using the python bindings, we would appriciate, if you could cite one of the following paper:

 ```
 Gocht A., Schöne R., Frenzel J. (2021)